Taking in a lodger - what you need to think about first

 If you plan to take in a lodger, you'll have to check their immigration status before renting the room.

-Checking that the lodger has a right to be in the country is a legal requirement for private landlords.
+Checking that the lodger has a right to rent in the UK is a legal requirement for private landlords.

 You’re responsible for doing the immigration check even if your landlord knows you’re taking in a lodger.
-You could get a fine of up to £3,000 for taking in a lodger without doing an immigration check.
-If you take in someone you know or suspect doesn’t have the right to rent, you could get an unlimited fine, or a 5-year prison sentence.
+You could get fined for taking in a lodger without doing an immigration check.
+If you take in someone you know or suspect doesn’t have the right to rent, you could get a fine or a prison sentence.

 Do you need to have a written agreement?